Sex is a Not a Dirty Word

 God also lays out a link between this same sexual intimacy and the relationship between Jesus and His church.
 Jesus’ relationship is not sexual, but the picture of the relationship between the Lord and His church is of bridegroom and bride.
 The feast that we will celebrate with Jesus when He returns to take us home is the Marriage Supper of the Lamb.
 God has deliberately linked the unbelievable closeness and love of the marital relationship between a man and his wife with Jesus and the Church.

 For us as physical beings, two becoming one flesh is a big part of that picture.
 This physical reality points to the greater spiritual completion to come.
 It is a glimpse of the amazing love and communion that Jesus will have with His church for all eternity.
 It is a wonderful blessing from the Lord and something that we as a church should rejoice over.
 God gave us sexual intimacy to direct us to what is to come with Jesus in full.
 The immediate intimacy gives a hint to the greater relationship to come.

 Sin Warps God’s Intention for Sex

 The world takes the intention of God to bond two into one in marriage and twists it.
 Sin takes what is good, pure and intended to foster oneness in a marriage and turns it into something base and ugly.
-In dating, messed up marriages and culture it ends up so warped the world’s carnal version looks nothing like the original.
+In dating, messed up marriages and culture, sex therefore ends up so warped it looks nothing like the original.
 It is sex of bondage, power, addiction and sometimes just filthy enslavement.
 It is then broadcast into our lives through media at every opportunity.
 It is no wonder that we have become confused about sex.
 The world’s version is shameful and to be avoided.